PhylippusRex/Orkos/README.md

 Built for the [Sibyl Labs Hackathon](https://hack.sibyllabs.org) (Sep 1–10, 2026).

-Named for Horkos, the Greek god who punished broken oaths.
-Orkos isn't a stop-loss — stop-losses execute mechanically on price.
+Orkos isn't a stop-loss —
+stop-losses execute mechanically on price.
 Orkos enforces a *rule you set for yourself when you were thinking clearly*, and refuses to let panic override it, even when panic is holding the keyboard.